 Paragraph on Discipline in 250 Words

 Human beings are the most important components of every social framework, and rules and laws are required for any system to function.
 A system or an individual is considered to be disciplined when these norms regulate human behaviour and create a sense of organisation.
 Every facet of human life, as well as other kinds of life, benefits from discipline.
-It instils a sense of accountability and credibility, and encourages people to take responsibility for their actions.
+It instils a sense of accountability and credibility and encourages people to take responsibility for their actions.

-We frequently have to run so fast to keep up with the mob in our fast-paced lifestyles that we forget about our own plans.
+We frequently have to run so fast to keep up with the mob in the fast-paced lifestyles that we forget about our own plans.
 This causes problems like insomnia, anxiety, and, in a worst-case scenario, extreme mental turmoil.
-We must continue to push ourselves to remain in competition, but prioritising our goals is essential.
-While discipline has many interpretations and perceptions, its ultimate goal is to provide us with a clear understanding of life.
+We must continue to push ourselves to remain in the competition, but prioritising our goals is essential.
+While ‘discipline’ has many interpretations and perceptions, its ultimate goal is to provide us with a clear understanding of life.
 The history of great individuals demonstrates the need for discipline in achieving goals.
 Discipline does not have to be something that governs every minute of our lives; it can take the form of modest steps that, one day, will result in a greater, better version of ourselves.